dilumn/stack-stats/README.md

+# stack-stats/stack-stats

-This is stackoverflow stat calculation project
+This project contains json files with stats.